TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

     .. versionchanged:: 3.7.2
        Windows now uses redirector scripts for ``python[w].exe`` instead of copying the actual binaries.
-In 3.7.2 only :meth:`setup_python` does nothing unless running from a build in the source tree.
+In 3.7.2 only :meth:`setup_python` does nothing unless running kutoka a build in the source tree.

     .. versionchanged:: 3.7.3
        Windows copies the redirector scripts as part of :meth:`setup_python`